mrwm/mrwm_mk/readme.md

-# Welcome to the roplug keyboard repo
+# Welcome to the mrwm_mk keyboard repo
 Here, you'll find the files required for compiling QMK firmware for your roplug card.

 ## How to use